SDGforskning/sdg-strings/SDG12_query_action_WoS.md

                 OR "water supply" OR "water supplies" OR "water resource$" OR "freshwater resource$" OR "suppl* of freshwater" OR "water management"
                 OR "land" OR "soil$"
                 OR "mineral$" OR "metal$" OR "ore$"
-                OR "fossil fuel$" OR "fossil-fuel$" OR "coal" OR "oil" OR "natural gas" OR "peat" OR "diesel fuel" OR "gasoline" OR "kerosene" OR "petroleum" OR "energy source$"
+                OR "fossil fuel$" OR "coal" OR "oil" OR "natural gas" OR "peat" OR "diesel fuel" OR "gasoline" OR "kerosene" OR "petroleum" OR "energy source$"
               )
         )
         OR